 Munich Christmas Markets

 Are you a romantic soul?
-Then you absolutely must visit the market at Chinese Tower in Munich.
+Then you absolutely must visit the market at the Chinese Tower in Munich.
 Ride through the park with your soulmate in a romantic carriage, build a snowman and believe for just one day that reindeer can fly.

 German Christmas Traditions - The German way